dotnet/AspNetCore.Docs/aspnetcore/performance/ObjectPool.md

 <xref:Microsoft.Extensions.ObjectPool.PooledObjectPolicy%601> - implement this to customize how an object is created and how it is *reset* when returned to the pool.
 This can be passed into an object pool that you construct directly....
 OR

-`ObjectPoolProvider<T>` acts as a factory for creating object pools.
+<xref:Microsoft.Extensions.ObjectPool.ObjectPoolProvider.Create*> acts as a factory for creating object pools.
 <!-- REview, there is no ObjectPoolProvider<T> -->

 The ObjectPool can be used in an app in multiple ways: